Scammers often target people affected by natural disasters, as well as those looking to support recovery efforts

 3. Verify what you’re being told

-Contact your bank using details you've found yourself to confirm any suspicious information or requests.
+Contact your institution using details you’ve found yourself to confirm any suspicious information or requests.

-Scammers can weaponise the same technology they use to masquerade as banks in order to pass themselves off as representatives of government agencies.
+Scammers can weaponise the same technology they use to masquerade as banks and insurers in order to pass themselves off as representatives of government agencies or local councils.

-These agencies are often the same ones co-ordinating services or providing vital support in the aftermath of destructive weather, making the potential fallout from these phishing schemes even greater.
+These organisations are often the same ones co-ordinating services or providing vital support in the aftermath of destructive weather, making the potential fallout from these phishing schemes even greater.

 Scammers will often claim to be contacting you on behalf of the agencies most commonly associated with financial payments and support, such as myGov and the Australian Tax Office (ATO).

-The similarities these operations share with bank impersonation scams mean they can be spotted in similar ways.
+The similarities these schemes share with bank impersonation scams mean they can be spotted in similar ways.

 How to avoid government phishing scams